Information About Our Program

 No. While our new digital cameras make more detailed images, these images are also much cleaner and free of imperfections and unwanted artifacts than the images from our analog cameras.
 These exceptionally clean images compress neatly into smaller file sizes.
 This results in less internet bandwidth, and less time, required to download course sessions.

 If your account is paid in full when the semester beings on campus, you will be able to log in to the EO Portal to view course sessions and course materials.
 Access to course sessions and exams will be removed after the tenth day of fall and spring semesters or the third day of summer semesters unless full payment has been received or payments are current on a payment plan.
 Refer to the EO Calendar to view semester dates and deadlines.
-There are two different types of courses through EO; visit Online Sessions to understand the differences.
-To see the release date of each session, visit Course Schedule.
+There are two different types of courses through EO; visit EO Portal and Viewing Information to understand the differences.

 Links to the course syllabus, or a course website containing a syllabus, are posted for most courses before the semester begins.
 Visit our course listings, select your course and look for a link to the course website or syllabus.
 You may also contact the instructor to ask for a copy of a past syllabus.
 Make sure to review the new syllabus at the start of the semester; the syllabus from a previous semester will most likely change.

 Textbooks are not included in your tuition and fees.
 Textbook information and online ordering services are available through the VandalStore.
 Visit Textbooks for more information.